Local Average and Marginal Treatment Effects with a Misclassified Treatment: Introduction

-This paper investigates the identification of the MTE in settings where a binary treatment variable is misclassified, and a valid instrument is available.
-We show under standard assumptions that the MTE is identified as the derivative of the conditional expectation of the observed outcome given the true propensity score, which is partially identified.
+This paper investigates the identification of the MTE (and PRTE) in settings where a binary treatment variable is misclassified, and a valid instrument is available.
+We start by deriving bounds on the (generalized) LATE.
+We then exploit the relationship between the MTE and the generalized LATE to bound the MTE.
+Indeed, under some standard assumptions, the MTE is a limit of the ratio of the variation in the conditional expectation of the observed outcome given the instrument to the variation in the true propensity score, which is partially identified.
 We provide a tractable characterization (which is an outer set) of the identified set for this propensity score, and then for the MTE.
 We show under some mild regularity conditions that the sign of the MTE is \textit{locally identified}.
-We also derive functional sharp bounds for this propensity score when the misclassification is non-differential.
-We use our MTE bounds to derive bounds on other commonly used parameters in the literature.
-In particular, we show that our bounds for the LATE are tighter than the existing \citeauthor{Ura2018}'s (\citeyear{Ura2018}) and \citeauthor{Tommasi2020}'s (\citeyear{Tommasi2020}) bounds when the instrument is discrete.
+We also derive functional sharp bounds for this propensity score when the misclassification is independent of the potential outcomes conditional on the actual treatment unobservable.
+We use our MTE bounds to derive bounds on other commonly used parameters in the literature such as the PRTE.
+In particular, we show that our bounds for the LATE are tighter than the existing \citeauthor{Ura2018}'s (\citeyear{Ura2018}) and \citeauthor{tommasi2024bounding}'s (\citeyear{tommasi2024bounding}) bounds when the instrument is discrete.
+The improvement over \citeauthor{Ura2018}'s (\citeyear{Ura2018}) bounds stems from the misclassification model we consider, which is more restrictive than his.
+The improvement over \citeauthor{tommasi2024bounding}'s (\citeyear{tommasi2024bounding}) bounds is a combination of the latter and some additional restrictions implied by the IV model in the discrete instrument setting that were missing from the paper.
 We illustrate the practical relevance of our derived bounds through some numerical and empirical results.
 More precisely, we apply our methodology on data from the third wave of the Indonesia Family Life Survey to measure marginal returns to upper secondary or higher schooling while allowing for the possibility that education be mismeasured.
 We find that the return is heterogeneous and weakly decreases with the unobserved schooling cost.